2019 | 2020 IMMERSION DOCTOR CARE PROGRAM

 1. 6 x 1 hour of individual coaching with Sharee that is action oriented and future focused.
 You determine the content: your goals, your development.

 2. 26 hours of retreat and workshop, building a support group of local doctors and learning new skills together.

-You will have the opportunity to personally grow your self-awareness, resilience, mindfulness, empathy and compassion.
+You will have the opportunity to personally grow your self care capacity, self-awareness, (take out resilience) mindfulness, empathy and compassion.
+You will learn about your own unconscious bias, emotional intelligence and how to prevent burnout.
 We will practise and challenge these skills together in retreat, workshops and in coaching.
 You will be encouraged to read and practise on your own and will be asked to keep a journal as a means of reflection.

 Teaching will call on the latest science, case studies, guided practices and small group conversations.

 How will this help me in my job?